gohugoio/hugo/content/en/methods/shortcode/Scratch.md

 ---
 title: Scratch
-description: Creates a "scratch pad" scoped to the shortcode to store and manipulate data.
+description: Returns a "scratch pad" scoped to the shortcode to store and manipulate data.
 categories: []
 keywords: []
 action: